Hammarn/1MB335/Lab3.md

 The last part of these explanations are based on 'A guide to organellar genome assembly and annotation', Pogoda et al. as their explanations are very good!

-The top sequence is your species’ *cox1* amino acid sequence (or most of it), and the bottom is the *cox1* amino acid sequence of the reference you chose.
+The top sequence is your species’ *cox1* amino acid sequence (or most of it), and the bottom is the *cox1* amino acid sequence of the reference you chose (the close relative).
 Note that the amino acid sequences are very similar in some places (conserved), but diverge in other places in the protein.
 This is simply due to evolution of this protein over the millions of years since the common ancestor of these two different organisms.
-Some of this divergence may have occurred at the beginning amino acids of the protein, in which case the alignment position of the reference sequence may not start at amino acid number one, which corresponds to the bottom of these two sets of numbers being equal to one.
+Some of this divergence may have occurred at the beginning amino acids of the protein, in which case the alignment position of the reference sequence may not start at amino acid number one, which corresponds to the bottom of these two sets of numbers being equal to one (or to 3, as the start codon might not be included in the *cox1* sequence you obtained for the reference sequence).
 Although *cox1* is highly conserved, tblastx may not have found an alignment that begins at the start methionine (M) of the protein.
 However, the alignment should start very near the beginning, within a couple of amino acids from the start methionine of the protein, which is encoded for by an ATG.
-If you are working with nematodes or flies, the start codong might be different (ATT, ATA, ATC, GTG, TTG).
-Look at the *cox1* sequence from your close relative to make a guess!
+If you are working with nematodes or flies, the start codon might be different (ATT, ATA, ATC, GTG, TTG).

 While there are likely to be many start codons throughout your *cox1* gene sequence, the one we are looking for should be very near the position given by the top number in the alignment (the top number is the nucleotide position in your genome).
 Just how near will be roughly three times the number of amino acids from the start of the alignment as given by the bottom number (this is because there are three nucleotides for every one amino acid).
 Take the bottom number, multiple by three and subtract that from the top number.
 Go to this nucleotide position in your text editor and search for one of the start codons very nearby.
 This should be the new start of your genome.
+It is also possible that the alignment is broken in several pieces.
+In that case, scroll down the page (usually the top alignment is the longest and then come shorter ones) and see whether you can find another alignment which could complete the longest one.
+Caution!
+Make sure that the two (or more) alignments are in the same translation frame (right most information in the header of the alignment result).

 The start and end positions of a contig put together by the assembler are arbitrary within both the strand and the position along the circular genome.
 Therefore, it is up to us to orient the genome to the canonical *cox1* start.
 Once the start codon has been found, place your cursor before the first base pair in your text editor and hit enter.
 This will put the first nucleotide of the *cox1* gene as the first nucleotide of the genome.
 Because of the circular nature of this genome, the sequence that used to come before this start codon can simply be added onto the end for the genome to remain circular and complete.

 If you cannot find the start codon, perform the step above with the first position in the alignment.

 You now have a *cox1* oriented genome!

-**Question 14.** What is the position (in base pairs) of the start codon in your study of interest? (before you oriented it)
+**Question 14.** What is the position (in base pairs) of the first nucleotide of the start codon in your study species? (before you oriented it) You can validate your answer by finding on NCBI the page of the mitochondria of your study species.

 ---
 ## Report:
-Please sumbit a text file with the answers to the following questions: 4, 6, 7, 8, 12.
+Please sumbit a text file with the answers to the following questions: 4, 6, 7, 8, 12, 14.

 ---